Let's do this thing.

 The album included in your collection is a 10 x 10 inch fine art book, library-bound in your choice of hand-dyed "lux linen" or heathered "coastal linen".
 They feature archival matte pages.

-- Swap it out completely for a traditional wedding album.
-I have two: the Wedding Book album and the Marlow Signature album (which is the most gorgeous wedding album in the world as far as I'm concerned!)
+If you want to go really fancy, opt for the Marlow Signature album (which is the most gorgeous wedding album in the world as far as I'm concerned!)